katelyndmiller/katelyndmiller/README.md

 * 🌍  Currently based in NYC
 * ✉️  You can contact me at [katdianemiller@gmail.com](mailto:katdianemiller@gmail.com)
-* ⚡  When I'm not coding, I love hiking, exploring new places, and working on creative projects.
+* ⚡  I love hiking, traveling, and working on creative projects.

 ### Skills